Jenga CCI - Global Project

 - Increasing access to necessary post-production capacities

-Through basic and in-depth trainings, workshops, break away discussion forums, industry visits and open forum discussions, trainings in the areas of marketing, audience development, branding and product development, communication, financial management and networking will be carried out.
+These were facilitated through workshops, breakaway discussion forums, industry visits and open forum discussions, training in the areas of marketing, audience development, branding and product development, communication, financial management and networking.

 The Copyright Project plans to educate and enable paralegals to administer the basic intellectual property management services at the grassroots.
 This initiative contributes to the array of long term solutions enabling socioeconomic resilience and sustainable livelihoods for creative entrepreneurs.
 Within the pilot phase of the project an IP management handbook tailored for the Kenyan creative economy shall be tailored and utilized to educate paralegals throughout various counties of the country.
 Woking closely with the Kenyan Copyright Board (KECOBO) the Copyright Project will train and certify IP management agents (certified IPMA), who will be destined to work from Huduma Centers in four counties in Kenya.

 The Gaming Industry in Kenya and the broader East African region has increasingly been a point of interest, and potential growth within the creative and cultural sector.
 According to the 2018-2022 Entertainment and Media Outlook: An African Perspective by Price Waterhouse Coopers, the video game industry grew at a rate of 21.2% in 2016 and is projected to grow at a rate of 13.2% between 2017 and 2022.
 The Goethe-Institut, Nairobi continues to engage with the gaming industry through workshops, roundtable discussions, exhibitions and longer-term funded projects.
 In 2019, Jenga CCI commissioned Santuri Media to conduct research resulting in the report: Stories and Studies of Gaming in Kenya, Tanzania and Rwanda.

 The five articles in the report can be read below: